ngowonder/Auto-Pokemon-TCGP/README.md

 ### Enable "Fix Window Size"

 - Menu Button (next to the Minimize button, top of player), so the BlueStack Player doesn't accidentally change size

+If your emulator change sizes, change it using this [solution](https://github.com/ngowonder/Auto-Pokemon-TCGP/issues/8#issuecomment-3180825665)

 Note: your experience may vary based on computer specs.